A Simple Step-by-Step Guide to Investing

 Bondholders can’t vote in shareholder meetings.

-Stocks have more earning potential, but they are riskier than bonds.
+Stocks have greater earning potential but are riskier than bonds.
 As you near retirement, you should shift from owning more stocks to owning more bonds.
-For instance, you might own 90% stocks as a 20-year-old investor.
-But, you might own 60% stocks when you retire.
+For instance, you might own 90% of stocks as a 20-year-old investor.
+But you might own 60% of stocks when you retire.

 What Are Full Shares and Partial Shares?

 Another term that can be confusing for beginner investors is full shares of stock.
-Until very recently, the only way to trade individual stocks and ETFs was to buy or sell full shares of stock.
+Until very recently, the only way to trade individual stocks and ETFs was to buy or sell full shares.

 With full shares, if a stock costs $50, you must have $50 cash to buy one share.
 You can’t get a partial share if you only have $40.
 You must wait until you have $50 to buy a full share.